 What is in this blog post

-You will learn tricks, tools and get other resources to help you start your esthetics or spa business from scratch or move from a current spa or salon job and transition to working for yourself.
+You will learn tricks and tools and get other resources to help you start your esthetics or spa business from scratch or move from a current spa or salon job and transition to working for yourself.
 You will also get access to a FREE business plan template.

 Why do you want to leave your job now?

 Remember when you went to beauty or spa school?
 Your teachers and peers filled your head with all the fantastic things you could do when you launched your career.
-But after working in your new spa job, you discovered there were a lot of things that no one ever told you about.
+But after working in your new spa job, you discovered many things that no one ever told you about.

 Wages can be terrible, cattiness among employees can drive you nuts, and you have no control over your schedule.
 If you want to be in control of every single aspect of your job, then continue reading this post.